SlamChillz/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [3-paths](./3-paths) a script to number of directories in $PATH variable.
 ## Global variables
 [4-global_variables](./4-global_variables) a script print all environmental variables.
+## Local variables
+[5-local_variables](./5-local_variables) a script that lists all local variables and environment variables, and functions.